edvin/tornadofx-guide/part1/11_Editing_Models_and_Validation.md

 **Figure 11.4** A `TableView` with dirty state tracking, with `rollback()` and `commit()` functionality.

-Note also there are many other helpful properties and functions on the `TableViewEditModel`.
+Note also that there are many other helpful properties and functions on the `TableViewEditModel`.
 The `items` property is an `ObservableMap<S, TableColumnDirtyState<S>>` mapping the dirty state of each record item `S`.
 If you want to filter out and commit only dirty records so you can persist them somewhere, you can have your "Commit" `Button` perform this action instead.

 ```kotlin
 button("COMMIT").action {